pyrbin/realm.hpp/README.md

 [entt](https://github.com/skypjack/entt).

-The main focus is a clean & minimal API with acceptable performance, perfect aligned contiguous memory of components & parallelization of systems.
+The main focus is a clean & minimal API with acceptable performance, perfect aligned contiguous memory of components & easy parallelization of systems (compatible with STL algorithms).

 ## Features
 * ~~Using C++20 Concepts for a more implicit & non error-prone API~~